 How’d they do?

-Well, the old accuracy claims I heard about the Mini-14 pre-2005 were always in the 5 MOA range, so that’s five inches at 100 yards.
+Well, the old accuracy claims I heard from Ruger Mini-14 reviews pre-2005 were always in the 5 MOA range, so that’s five inches at 100 yards.
 I grabbed a newer version and went out to the 100-yard range by my house to see how it did.

 The version I tested had a black synthetic stock, a rail on top of the receiver, and weighed in at about 7lbs.
 The rifle is short, as you’d expect, at only 37.5”, making it perfect for getting in and out of a truck with while on the hunt, or maneuvering inside a home in a defensive situation